nrwl/nx/docs/generated/api-react/generators/stories.md

 ---
 title: '@nrwl/react:stories generator'
-description: 'Create stories/specs for all components declared in a library'
+description: 'Create stories/specs for all components declared in an app or library'
 ---

 # @nrwl/react:stories

-Create stories/specs for all components declared in a library
+Create stories/specs for all components declared in an app or library

 ## Usage